JosuaCarl/ipredEMC/README.md

 Other files

-    "significant_features.csv": Contains the list of significant features used for prediction.
+    significant_features.csv: Contains the list of significant features used for prediction.
-    "aaindex1": Contains the Amino Acid Index data used for feature calculation.
-[1][2] "regr.pkl": Pre-trained model for prediction.
+    aaindex1: Contains the Amino Acid Index data used for feature calculation.
+[1][2] regr.pkl: Pre-trained model for prediction.
-    "predicted_affinity.csv": Output file with predicted affinities for TMD sequences.
+    predicted_affinity.csv: Output file with predicted affinities for TMD sequences.
-    "TMDs_example.fasta": example of fasta file with sequences of TMDs
+    TMDs_example.fasta: example of fasta file with sequences of TMDs

 Contact